-In my experience, any immediate savings are often lost in the long term through missed deadlines, short shelf life and, when things inevitably go wrong, longer than necessary downtime due to poor quality service.
+In my experience, any immediate savings are often lost in the long-term through missed deadlines, short shelf life and, when things go wrong, longer downtime due to poor quality service.

 Develop methods that go beyond the immediate needs of today i.e. don’t hit the regulation today but aim for where you think it will be in 5 years as this will actually reduce the amount of method development required.